-Internet of things (IoT) acts as a foundation for the digital twin technology.
-Therefore, in the coming days, most of the IoT platforms will embrace digital twin technology.
+The Internet of things (IoT) acts as a foundation for the digital twin technology.
+Therefore, in the coming days, most IoT platforms will embrace digital twin technology.

-Between the extensive consortium of Machine Learning, Artificial Intelligence, and Data Analytics, digital twin predicts issues before it occurs in the asset.
+Between the extensive consortium of Machine Learning, Artificial Intelligence, and Data Analytics, digital twin predicts issues before they occur in the asset.
 It is like knowing the future and having the capability to change it accordingly.

-This technology takes minimum time to resolve any issues occur in the product.
-It decreases overhead expenditures and downtime also.
+This technology takes minimum time to resolve any issues that might occur in the product.
+It decreases overhead expenditures and downtime as well.
 It is an integrated way to optimize and monitor the performance of the asset virtually.

 Digital Twin Model

-As Dr. Grieves defines, Digital twin model consists of three main parts which are as follows:
+As Dr. Grieves defines, the Digital Twin model consists of three main parts which are as follows: